Reltroner/reltroner-studio/content/blog/events.md

 # 📅 Timeline of Events in Asthortera (Years 0–25)

 Asthortera is shaped by layered conflicts between powerful characters — from noble heroes to cunning villains and morally gray agents.
-Here's the complete character timeline shaping this fictional galaxy.
+Here's the complete character timeline shaping this fictional universe.

 ---